Kent Scouts Volunteering Award

 Volunteering can be anything that involves giving up your time for other people without financial reward, ideas could Include:

-- Helping out at beavers and cubs
+- Helping out at Squirrels, Beavers and Cubs

 - Helping at a community event

-- Fundraising for your troop
+- Fundraising for your group

 - Help at a residential home